leaest/dsta-2025-2/reports/report_milestone4.md

 AUROC evaluates how well a model can distinguish positive from negative samples across all possible thresholds, providing a threshold-independent measure of performance.

 ## Task 2
 We reused the Docker container that we created in milestone 2 and extended it with experiment tracking via Weights & Biases.
-Therefor, all the changes to the code only concern files in the folder "modeltrainer".
+Therefore, all the changes to the code only concern files in the folder "modeltrainer".

 **Pyhton Code Changes**
 In the `main.py` a new codeblock was added, in which the hyperparameters for the model training process are defined.
 This configuration includs all relevant paramenters, such as: